kristianmandrup/bitbucket-api-v2/Request-customization.md

 }
 ```

-We can parse the `xhrOptions` and turn them into valid args for request.
+We can parse the `xhrOptions` and turn them into valid args for `request` to use.
-Could look something like the following
+It might look something like this:

 ```js
 function prepareRequestOpts(xhrOptions = {})